Deborah is a research enthusiast! She takes special interest in the world's ancient mysteries.

 There are common superstitions practiced in baseball by players during a baseball game that are thought to bring luck, or that must be done to avoid losing the game.

-Leave pitcher alone on day of the start.
+- Leave the pitcher alone on the day of the start.

 Meal Before the Game

 Many baseball players will eat a specific meal before the game to bring them luck or guarantee a win.
 Popular meals usually include chicken.
 Pitchers will eat a certain meal before they go out on the mound.

 Derek Holland is sure to spend $30 at Wendy’s before a game.
 Jim Palmer eats a stack of pancakes.
 Matt Garza is sure to eat a specific meal at Popeye’s chicken every day that he is scheduled to start.
 Ryan Dempster, who joined the Chicago Cubs in 2002, eats before every home game and visits the same Italian restaurant the night before every start that he makes at Wrigley Field.